ariatemplates/hashspace/docs/api/index.md

 * parameters of the template (equivalent of element attributes) are __passed by name__, not by position
 * it not only instantiates the template but also renders it automatically in a DOM element inserted exactly where the statement is used

 There is also an additional subtlety regarding the passing of the parameters.
 As said, they are passed by name, so if you use `<tplref arg1="..." />` for a template defined like this `<template(whatever, arg1)>`, `arg1` will be properly passed, wherever it is defined in the parameters list.
 However the actual subtlety resides in the __first__ parameter of the function: if it doesn't match any attribute name, it is not left `undefined` as one could think.
 Instead, it refers to an object built from the attribute/value pairs.
 In our little example, `whatever` would refer to an object like this: `{arg1: "..."}`.
-This is implicitely due to the internal way hashspace is managing components instantiation (components are discussed later in this documentation).
+This is implicitly due to the internal way hashspace is managing components instantiation (components are discussed later in this documentation).

 __Reference__: